Yakifo/amqtt/docs/packaged_plugins.md

 !!! info "`#` and `$SYS` topics"

-    Per the MQTT 3.1.1 standard, a single `#` will no allow access to `$` broker topics; need to additionally specify `$SYS/#` to allow a client full access subscribe & receive.
+    Per the MQTT 3.1.1 spec 4.7.2, a single `#` will not allow access to `$` broker topics; need to additionally specify `$SYS/#` to allow a client full access subscribe & receive.

-    Also MQTT specs prevent clients from publishing to topics starting with `$`; these will be ignored.
+    Also MQTT spec prevents clients from publishing to topics starting with `$`; these will be ignored.

 If set to `None`, no restrictions are placed on client subscriptions (legacy behavior).
 An empty list will block clients from using any topics.